Board of Governance FAQS

 Board members attend quarterly Board meetings in person in Sydney.
 Youth Action covers all transport costs to attend.
 Options for remote attendance are also available.
 Meeting dates are determined by the Board and sessions run for approximately two hours.
 Other meetings as required may also occur.

-Board members may participate in project advisory committees, public speaking at major events, represent Youth Action in the media and/or attend meetings with Government representatives.
+Board members may also have opportunities to participate in project advisory committees, speak at major events, represent Youth Action in the media and/or attend meetings with Government representatives.
 Board members also play a role in monitoring/responding to government policies and proposals.

 Who can be a member of the Board?

 Board members are members of Youth Action and are representative of Youth Action’s membership base.

 Youth Action has three membership types:

 A single representative from an organisational member can be nominated to sit on the Board.
 Board nominees must be at least 18 years or older.